ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 #### Image upload
 {: #tutorial-develop-image-upload}

-See imageUploadRoutes.js in the figure below.
+See the code from imageUploadRoutes.js in the figure.
 We must create an instance of a new express router and name it imageUploadRouter in lines 1 - 2.
 Then, on line 5, we create a function that returns imageUploadRouter, and assign it to a variable called "router".
-We export the function in "router"on line 28 to make it accessible to app.js.
+We export the function in "router" on line 28 to make it accessible to app.js.
 On line 7, we require a file named galleryController.js.
 Because some logic is dedicated to controlling how we upload our images, we put that logic in this function and save it in our ./src/controllers directory.